Have you ever wondered what school lunch in other countries looks like?

 You sometimes hear that America has school lunches low in nutrition and flavor that promote bad eating habits to children.
 International school lunches, however, are certainly a mixed bag when it comes to providing everything a growing child needs while not costing the various governments millions of dollars.

 Some countries, like Finland, have figured out a way to provide excellent school lunches that are free.
 Public school lunches in other countries, however, can get very expensive, with some schools in France charging the equivalent of a restaurant meal for food in their school cafeterias.

 If you have ever wondered what school lunch around the world looks like, then this is the list for you.
 Keep reading to find out what kids around the world have at school lunch.

 American school lunches are typically not fondly remembered by adults.
-Budget cuts in schools have seen the quality of school lunches eroded over the years to the point that First Lady Michelle Obama got involved.
+Budget cuts in schools have seen the quality of school lunches erode over the years to the point that former First Lady Michelle Obama got involved.

-The Finnish model means that school lunches cost eight percent of the education cost of each pupil.
+The Finnish model means that school lunches cost 8% of the education cost of each pupil.
 Each meal must have fresh and cooked vegetables covering half the plate, fish at least once a week, and berries or fruit for dessert, among other regulations.

 There is no national school lunch program in France, so lunches there are funded by the local municipalities.
-This means that the wealthiest in Paris can pay up to $7 for a school meal, with an average cost being around $3 and low-income support available.
+This means that the wealthiest in Paris can pay up to $7 for a school meal, with an average cost of around $3.
+There is also low-income support available.

 The lunches may be mysterious, but they are also nutritious and filling, with no microwaveable food and everything prepared fresh on the day it is served.
 Soups and fish are major staples of South Korean school lunches.